aliwais/PSY6422_Project/README.md

 - Parkinson folder includes the packrat for packages managment
 ## GitHub page
 The GitHub page for the project can be visited [here](https://aliwais.github.io/PSY6422_Project/).
+## Extentions and follow up
+This map will be followed up by investigation a state by state link between industrialization and air pollution to parkinson incidence and death rate